Azuremis/predict-hacker-news-popularity/artifacts/PredictHackerNews.md

 2. **Should we use Comments as a Feature?**
    - Potentially.
 But watch out for **future leakage** and missing timestamp alignment.
-   - If you do it, consider time-based logic to only include comments known at the submission’s “current” time.
+   - If you do it, consider time-based logic to only include comments known at the submission's "current" time.

 3. **Data Too Large?**
    - Sample from the DB or use chunking.